Tokyo Weather

 Average temperature: 11-18°C (51.8-64.4°F)

 The temperature in spring is neither too high nor too low as a whole.
 But in early spring, it’s a little bit cold.
 It is advisable to wear a thick coat and scarf when travelling.
 In mid and late spring, light and long sleeves clothes like hoodies are recommended.
-But the temperature difference is large between day and night, so a woolen coat is necessary.
+But the temperature difference is large between day and night, so a trench coat is necessary.
 In some days, a hat may also be needed.
-The sakura will be in full bloom during the spring and most of the days are suitable for outgoing.
+The sakura will be in full bloom from late March to early April and most of the days are suitable for outgoing.
 The pleasant weather and blooming sakura together contribute to the peak travel season in Tokyo.
-To ensure a smooth trip, please remember to book the hotels and tickets of transport in advance.
+To ensure a smooth trip, please remember to book the hotels in advance.

-2. Enjoying the festive atmosphere of Kanda Festival.
+2. Enjoying the festive atmosphere of Kanda Festival in odd-numbered years, on May 8-15th, 2025.

-3. Praying for good luck and prosperity in Sanja Festival.
+3. Praying for good luck and prosperity in Sanja Festival, on the third Friday to Sunday in May (May 16-18th, 2025).

 Tokyo Spring Sakura